How to apply through UCAS

-You can find the UCAS code for your programme in the 'Course options' box on the right-hand side of the programme page.
-Find your programme.
+You can find the UCAS code for your chosen course in the 'course options' box on the relevant course page.
+Find your course.

 Surrey's UCAS code is S85.

-- UCAS applications are made online.
-You don't need to complete the form all in one go, you can save your application and return to it once you have all the information you need
+Your UCAS application is made online.
+You don't need to complete the form all at once, you can save your application and return to it once you have all the information you need.

-- You can choose up to five courses.
-Don’t worry - you don't have to give an order of preference at this stage.
+You can apply to up to five courses.
+You don't have to give an order of preference until you've received your offers.
 The universities you apply to won’t see your other choices until after you have replied to your offers.
 Once you’ve submitted your application, UCAS will send universities your details.

-Information and advice about how to fill out your UCAS application is available on the UCAS website.
+- You can find information and advice about how to fill out your UCAS application on the UCAS website.

 If you're looking to apply for one of our musical theatre or acting foundation courses you should apply directly to the University of Surrey, rather than through UCAS.

-January 15 is the main application deadline for all programmes, except for Veterinary Medicine and Science which has a deadline of October 15.
+26 January is our application deadline for all courses that start in 2022, except for veterinary medicine and science which had a deadline of 15 October.

-All applications received before this date will be given equal consideration.
-Those received afterwards will be considered on a first-come, first-served basis.
+We give all applications we receive before this date equal consideration.
+Any applications we receive afterwards we'll consider on a first-come, first-served basis.

 30 June is our final application deadline.
-After this date, applications will be considered for Clearing.
+After this date, we'll consider applications for Clearing.

 UCAS personal statement

 Your personal statement is your opportunity to show what a great student you’ll be and persuade your chosen universities to accept you on to their course.
-Tutors may use the personal statement to compare applicants, so make sure yours stands out.
+Admissions tutors may use the personal statement to compare applicants, so make sure yours stands out.

-As the same personal statement is submitted for every course you apply to, avoid mentioning universities by name.
-If the subjects you have applied for are varied, you should write about common themes such as problem solving and creativity.
+As the same personal statement is submitted for every course you apply to, avoid mentioning any universities by name.
+If you're applying to study a mix of different subjects, you should write about common themes such as problem solving and creativity.